theauk/Udacity-Front-End-Nanodegree/Project 5 - Travel App/readme.md

 # Travel Web Application
 Web app that allows a users to plan a trip.
 After inputting the destination and travel dates, the user is provided with the length of the trip, a countdown, a weather forecast, and an image of their destination.
+The user can also save and delete trips.

 The [GeoNames API](http://www.geonames.org/) is used to obtain the coordinates for the destination, which are then used to get the weather forecast from the [Weatherbit API](https://www.weatherbit.io/).
 If the trip is less than 16 days away, a forecast is provided.
 For trips further away, historical data is used to predict the weather.
 Lastly, the [Pixabay API](https://pixabay.com/) is used to get the destination image.